-Strengthen the existing requirements that only dry wood may be burned and all commercial wood sellers be registered, DEC is requiring, effective October 1, 2021 that all wood sold must be dry.
-The requirement regarding selling dry wood includes both commercial and non-commercial entities and that non-dry wood may not be marketed.
+To strengthen the existing requirements that only dry wood may be burned and all commercial wood sellers be registered, DEC is requiring, effective October 1, 2021 that all wood sold must be dry, except for round logs that are 8 feet in length or longer.
+Vendors selling 8-foot logs must still disclose moisture content and must confirm the buyer will not need the wood for the current winter as well as their ability to properly dry the wood for use in the next season or beyond.
+The requirements for selling dry wood include both commercial and non-commercial entities and provide that wet wood may not be marketed as dry.